 As a former police detective who’s seen more than any one person’s fair share of gruesome deaths, I don’t think I’ve encountered two more cold-blooded, wicked, and barbaric murderers.
 Not to mention, two killers from the same block of the same street.

 Hamilton, Ohio – Easter Sunday, March 30, 1975—probably sometime near the time of day you’re reading this article, James Ruppert was in the process of killing his entire family.

 James was an excellent marksman so there was no better way to execute his mother, brother, sister-in-law, and each of their eight kids than to shoot them point blank, as if they were nothing more than a row of empty and discarded tin cans.
 And that’s precisely what he did, starting with his brother Leonard.

 Next came Leonard’s wife, Alma, followed by James’ own mother, Charity.
-And, before either of the children could escape disaster, James shot and killed them, including four-year-old John the youngest of the Ruppert brood.
+And, before either of the children could escape disaster, James shot and killed each of them, including four-year-old John, the youngest of the Ruppert brood.

 Leonard Ruppert, his wife, Alma, and their children.